2021 Vuelta a España, Stage 1 to Stage 11: Stage 11

 On the climb, Cort dropped his breakaway companions with Vanhoucke hovering between Cort and the chasing peloton.
 Vanhoucke was caught with around 12 km to go before David de la Cruz attacked 2 km later.
-Cort summitted with a lead of around 20 seconds; behind de la Cruz was caught at the top of the climb by the peloton as mountains classification leader Damiano Caruso made a surge to add three more points to his lead.
+Cort summited with a lead of around 20 seconds; behind de la Cruz was caught at the top of the climb by the peloton as mountains classification leader Damiano Caruso made a surge to add three more points to his lead.
 Cort maintained his advantage on the descent, eventually reaching the final kilometre with a lead of just under 20 seconds.
 In the peloton, led out for Primož Roglič, who soon took to the front with Enric Mas.
 The duo pulled away before slowing down with around 500 m to go, riding side-by-side.
 They passed Cort with 200 m left, and in the sprint to the line, Roglič pulled away from Mas to take his second stage win of the race.
 Mas finished in second at three seconds behind while his teammate, Miguel Ángel López, took third at five seconds down.
 Jack Haig led in a group at seven seconds down while Egan Bernal and race leader Odd Christian Eiking finished in a group a further four seconds in arrears.

 In the GC, Eiking maintained his 58-second advantage over Guillaume Martin.
 Roglič extended his advantage over Mas to 35 seconds with López at 1' 32" behind the Slovenian.
 Haig, Bernal, and Adam Yates also maintained their respective positions, though each with a slightly larger deficit to Roglič.